 The quantitative information contained in this section refers to template S.23.01.01 shown in the annex.
 The Own Funds are classified in Tiers pursuant to Solvency II regulations to reflect their quality, with Tier 1 being of highest quality and made up of items which fully absorb losses to enable the Company to continue as a going concern.
 Own Fund items which do not satisfy the conditions to be classified as Tier 1 but are still available to absorb losses can be classified as Tier 2 and Tier 3 items provided that they satisfy the relevant conditions set by Solvency II.
-As of year-end 2018 in line with previous year, all Basic Own Fund Items of SLLIE are classified as Tier 1 except for a subordinated loan classified as Tier 2.
+As of year-end 2019, all Basic Own Fund Items of SLLIE are classified as Tier 1.
+The subordinated loan classified as Tier 2 for year-end-2018 purposes has been paid back to Swiss Life International Holding AG in December 2019.